orbeon/orbeon-forms-doc/FAQ-~-Other-Technical-Questions.md

 previous page is still visible), or pressing the _escape_ key or the equivalent browser button, or closing the browser window or tab.
 Unless you also see another user-facing issue, you don't need to worry about this exception in the logs.

-## I am concerned about the performance of Orbeon Forms.
-Can you provide performance numbers please?
+## Can you provide performance numbers?

 As of 2015, we have tests showing that a modern Intel server CPU with 4-8 cores can handle 200-400 users concurrently filling form data.